BrianSuarezSantiago/aws-mcp-servers-config/README.md

 You can use /compact to replace the conversation         │ │      history with its summary to free up the context space

+ /usage shows you a visual breakdown of your current       │ │                      context window usage